 Static Maps

-There a variety of spatial stories you can tell with a static map.
-Static maps can be as simple as to provide geographic reference for your story, or they can be so elaborate as to visualize the results of spatial analysis.
-This page describes both reference and thematic static maps, and provides illustrative examples for each.
+There are a variety of spatial stories you can tell with a static map.
+Static maps can provide geographic reference for your story, such as locating your research area or the countries visited by a historical figure.
+Static maps can show geophysical features such as mountains, rivers, or coastline, or show infrastructural networks, buildings, and aerial imagery.
+Static maps can also visualize the results of spatial analysis.
+This page describes two kinds of static maps: reference maps and thematic maps, and provides illustrative examples for each.

 On this page: